 On Becoming Babywise is a popular book among many parents, but receives a lot of criticism from pediatricians and other parents for being too strict or harsh, particularly for newborns.
-The American Academy of Pediatrics (AAP) came out and said over 10 years ago that Babywise is downright dangerous while others say that is not true.
+In an article published way back in 1998 by The American Academy of Pediatrics (AAP) News, the author states that Babywise advice is linked to dehydration, failure to thrive, and more.
+However, others say that is simply not true.
 Who is right and what is right for your baby?
 This article will discuss what Babywise is and why it may or may not be right for your baby.

 On Becoming Babywise

 What is the Babywise method?
-The Babywise method indicates you should feed on schedule every 2 1/2 to 4 hours (depending on age) rather than on demand after your baby is a week to 10 days old.
+The Babywise method indicates you should feed on schedule every 2 1/2 to 4 hours (depending on age) rather than on-demand after your baby is a week to 10 days old.
 It is also routine-based that indicates that you should eat-play-sleep, in that order, every time.
-This means that your baby wakes up, you feed him, your baby plays, then goes to sleep and repeat this all day long.
+This means that your baby wakes up, you feed them, your baby plays, then goes to sleep, and repeats this all day long.
 The book outlines how long between feedings at various ages and indicates your baby should sleep through the night from an early age (around 8 to 12 weeks, for the most part).

-The idea behind the eat-play-sleep routine is that your baby will know what to expect every day, providing predictability and security to both of you, will take a full feeding since he is not too sleepy falling asleep while eating, and will not associate feeding with sleeping (a common reason for baby sleep problems), and have a much better/happier awake period being both full and rested.
+The idea behind the eat-play-sleep routine is that your baby will know what to expect every day, providing predictability and security to both of you.
+Your baby will take a full feeding since they are not too sleepy falling asleep while eating, will not associate feeding with sleeping (a common reason for baby sleep problems), and have a much better/happier awake period being both full and rested.

 With my boys, they simply could NOT wait 3 hours between feedings until they were months old (not weeks) and they actually never got to 4 hours between milk feedings.
 I feel that it’s a healthier way to learn to eat when you’re hungry and not let yourself get TOO hungry that you overeat.
 But, that’s just my personal philosophy.
-Even now at 5 and 3, they eat something roughly every 2 1/2 hours due to how active they are and I am okay with that (after all “they” say to eat more frequent smaller meals, right?
+Even when my sons were 5 and 3 years old, they ate something approximately every 2 1/2 hours due to how active they were and I was okay with that (after all “they” say to eat more frequent smaller meals, right?
 I do the same).

 As for sleep, I wasn’t willing to let my newborns cry for more than a few minutes, let alone 20 minutes.
 Does that mean that you can’t use Babywise?
-No. Simply work on the routine and helping your baby learn to sleep in the gentlest way possible.
-As your baby gets older, her brain will mature, sleep will organize, and she will be able to learn how to self-soothe.
+No. Simply work on the routine and help your baby learn to sleep in the gentlest way possible.
+As your baby gets older, their brain will mature, sleep will organize, and they will be able to learn how to self-soothe.
 Even if Babywise isn’t exactly right for you, it doesn’t mean you can’t find something that is.

 If you got Babywise to work for you, that’s great!
-For others, their baby will be hungry, possibly nap even worse due to being hungry, nursing mothers may have low milk supply going too long between feedings, or you may just find it impossible to get your baby to nap long enough to get to the next “eat” time.
+For others, their baby will be hungry, and possibly nap even worse due to being hungry, nursing mothers may have a low milk supply go too long between feedings, or may just find it impossible to get their baby to nap long enough to get to the next “eat” time.
 If you can’t get it to work, don’t feel like you’ve failed at all.
 Just find your baby’s own routine and plan to use books as guides, and not as the end all, be all.

 If you’re looking for ways to get your baby or toddler into a healthy sleeping routine, please be sure to pick up your FREE copy of 5 Ways to Help Your Child Sleep Through the Night, our e-Book with tear-free tips to help your baby sleep better.
 For those persistent nighttime struggles, check out The 3-Step System to Help Your Baby Sleep (babies) or The 5-Step System to Better Toddler Sleep (toddlers).
 Using a unique approach and practical tools for success, our e-books help you and your baby sleep through the night and nap better.
 For those looking for a more customized solution for your unique situation with support along the way, please consider one-on-one baby and toddler sleep consultations, where you will receive a Personalized Sleep Plan® you can feel good about!
 Sometimes it’s not that you can’t make a plan.
 Sometimes you’re just too tired to.